-Holders of Subordinated Voting Shares do not have pre-emptive, conversion or exchange rights or other subscription rights and no redemption, retraction, purchase for cancellation or surrender provisions or sinking or purchase fund provisions will be applicable to the Subordinated Voting Shares.
-There are no provisions in the articles of the Company requiring holders of Subordinated Voting Shares to contribute additional capital, or permitting or restricting the issuance of additional securities or any other material restrictions.
-The Subordinated Voting Shares may not be subdivided, consolidated, reclassified or otherwise changed unless contemporaneously therewith the Multiple Voting Shares are adjusted proportionately.
+The holders of Common Shares are entitled to receive dividends as and when declared by the Board.
+Holders of Common Shares do not have pre-emptive, conversion or exchange rights or other subscription rights and no redemption, retraction, purchase for cancellation or surrender provisions or sinking or purchase fund provisions will be applicable to the Common Shares.
+There are no provisions in the articles of the Company requiring holders of Common Shares to contribute additional capital, or permitting or restricting the issuance of additional securities or any other material restrictions.